2007 San Diego Padres season

 The 2007 San Diego Padres season was the 39th season in franchise history.
 It began with the Padres' attempt to win a third consecutive National League West title.
 After finishing the regular season with 89 wins and 73 losses, they were in a tie with the Colorado Rockies for both the NL wild card and second place in the NL West, they were defeated in a tie-breaker which placed them third overall in the division and out of playoff competition.

+The 2007 Padres defensive caught stealing percentage is the lowest by a team in MLB history.